jed/config-leaf/README.md

 Let's say that we have a node.js project with some sensitive configuration information, kept in a file called `config.json`.

-First, install this library as a dependency in project:
+First, install this library as a dependency of the project:

     npm install config-leaf --save

-Then, make sure that you add this sensitive file to your `.gitignore` (or appropriate ignore file depending on your version control system) to make sure it never gets checked in:
+Then, make sure that you add this file to `.gitignore` (or appropriate ignore file depending on your version control system) to make sure it never gets checked in:

     echo config.json >> .gitignore